 The company communicates its human rights policy commitment(s) to its business relationships.
-In addition, it reflects its human rights commitments within the terms of its contracts (or other equivalent, binding arrangements) with business relationships (see also indicator B.1.7).
-This includes the ILO core labour standards at a minimum.
+In addition, it reflects its human rights commitments within the terms of its contracts (or other equivalent,

-The company describes the steps it takes to communicate its human rights policy down its supply chain itself OR the company demonstrates that it requires its suppliers to do so.
+The company describes the steps it takes to communicate its human rights policy to its extractive business partners itself OR the company demonstrates that it requires its extractive business partners to do so.

-Note: In order to get a score of 1, the company needs to meet the ILO requirements for suppliers under indicator A.1.2a Score 2 (i.e., the company's publicly available policy statement also expects its suppliers to commit to respecting the human rights that the ILO has declared to be fundamental rights at work and explicitly lists them in that commitment.)
+Note: In order to get a score of 1, the company needs to meet the ILO requirements for extractive business partners under indicator A.1.2a Score 2 (i.e., the company's publicly available policy statement also expects its extractive business partners to commit to respecting the human rights that the ILO has declared to be fundamental rights at work and explicitly lists them in that commitment.)

-The company also describes how its human rights policy commitments are reflected within contractual or other binding arrangements with its suppliers AND the company demonstrates that it requires its suppliers to cascade the contractual or other binding requirements down their supply chain.
+The company also describes how its human rights policy commitments are reflected within contractual or other binding arrangements with its extractive business partners AND the company demonstrates that it requires its extractive business partners to cascade the contractual or other binding requirements with their business relationships.